ethpandaops/ethereum-package/README.md

   - [x] cl_rest_client/el_rest_client - DESCOPED as facts will do this
   - [x] cl_node_metrics_info - pure POJO NO BLOCKERS
   - [ ] get render templates to have the magic strings subsituted with real values
+  - [ ] confirm that the 0x30000038 value in `static_files/genesis-generation-config/cl/config.yaml.tmpl` is correct